vuongducphuong/documentation/content/applications/inventory_and_mrp/manufacturing/management/work_center_time_off.rst

 However, if a work center cannot be used for some reason, work orders begin to pile up at the work center until it is operational again.

-As a result, it is necessary to make the work center unavailable in Odoo so that the platform routes new work orders to alternative work centers that are operational.
-Using Odoo *Time Off*, it is possible to designate a work center as being unavailable for a set period of time.
+As a result, it is necessary to make the work center unavailable in Leansoft so that the platform routes new work orders to alternative work centers that are operational.
+Using Leansoft *Time Off*, it is possible to designate a work center as being unavailable for a set period of time.
 Doing so ensures that manufacturing operations can continue until the impacted work center is available again.

 Configuration
 =============

-Before a work center can be designated as unavailable, the Odoo platform must be properly configured.
+Before a work center can be designated as unavailable, the Leansoft platform must be properly configured.
 First, it is necessary to enable :ref:`developer mode <developer-mode>`.
 This allows the :guilabel:`Time Off` smart button to appear on each work center's :guilabel:`Working Hours` pop-up window.